ALCOVE CHAPBOOKS

 -

 We prefer manuscripts between 22 and 48 (double-spaced) pages, but slightly shorter or longer is okay.
 Each new piece should begin on a different page.
-The title page and table of contents do not count towards the total page count.
+The title page and table of contents do not count toward the total page count.

 -